enyojs/ares-project/README.md

 See the [Github.com help](https://help.github.com/articles/set-up-git) for hints

 ####Clone the ares-project repository from GitHub####
-Using git, clone the repository using either the HTTPS or SSH urls:
+Using git, clone the repository using either the HTTPS or SSH urls (depending on how you have setup Git):

 	$ git clone https://github.com/enyojs/ares-project.git